axlan/robopenguins-blog/_posts/2021-08-24-haunted-doll.md

 [<img class="center" src="{{ site.image_host }}/2021/doll/head_on_hub_thumb.webp" alt="agent link">]({{ site.image_host }}/2021/doll/head_on_hub.jpg)

 All that was left was to sew it back together.
 Maria helped with that.
-The main effort was making the USB cable more closely resemble an umbilical cord then a penis.
+The main effort was making the USB cable more closely resemble an umbilical cord than a penis.

 It looks suitably creepy when connected.